psychosk/senseutils/README.md

 iii) smart plug
 		You can simulate events such as :
 			- manually switching on or off the load connected to the smart plug

 To startup the simulator, you need to execute hubDevice.js with the following arguments:
-i)   userID
-ii)  gatewayMAC
-iii) privateIP of the gateway
+i)   userID (which you can obtain by registering an account on http://hub.smartsense.co.in:4000) ii)  gatewayMAC (any freeform string for now) iii) privateIP of the gateway (any freeform string for now)

 For example
 node ./hubDevice.js 16 aa:bb:732 192.121.168.232

+It will present you with a list of options for commands that you can run.

+//Fill in details